SHULAN xiao, phd

 ALUMNI

-Daniel received his PhD in Applied Physics from Rice University in 2019 where during his PhD as a NSF GRFP awardee he researched nanofabricated structures for assaying neurophysiology.
+Daniel received his PhD in Applied Physics from Rice University in 2019, where, during his PhD as an NSF GRFP awardee, he researched nanofabricated structures for assaying neurophysiology.
 He joined Purdue for Postdoctoral training in June 2019.
-His research focused on using nanoelectrodes, electrophysiology, and imaging for mapping sub-cellular activity from the surface of the brain.
-He was awarded a Lillian Gilbreth Fellowship, a HHMI Hanna Gray Fellowship and a Burroughs Postdoctoral enrichment award for his work.
+Hisresearch focused on using nanoelectrodes, electrophysiology, and imaging to map subcellular activity at the brain surface.
+He was awarded a Lillian Gilbreth Fellowship, a HHMI Hanna Gray Fellowship, and a Burroughs Postdoctoral enrichment award for his work.
 In 2024, Daniel started his own laboratory at Vanderbilt University in the Biomedical Engineering Department with a joint appointment in the Vanderbilt Brain Institute.
-Check out his labs focus here https://gonzales.science/
+Check out his lab’s focus here https://gonzales.science/